 Structured-light 3D-scanning has several advantages over other 3D-scanning methods.
 It is optimally suited for small to medium-sized parts.
 The price-performance ratio is great.
 No other 3D-scanning method is as economical while providing the same degree of accuracy.

-Do you need a structured-light 3D scan
+Do you need a structured-light 3D scan of an object?

 Holocreators offers professional 3D-scanning and reverse engineering services.
 We offer many different 3D-scanning techniques—structured-light 3D-scanning being only one of them.